anthroheart/MoonriseGlow/README.md

 - FFmpeg
 - OpenRouter or another AI service for chats, images and coding generation/transmissions
 - Fonts from Google Fonts
+- For OpenRouter, use either "Auto Router" or "DeekSeek v4.1 Flash" are my recommended for chat/coding.
+- For OpenRouter, use FLUX.2 Pro recommended for images.

 ## Python Editing Script Runtime